sourcehut-mirrors/chawan/doc/mailcap.md

 to add your Chawan-specific entries there (or just set it to your personal mailcap file).

-For browsecap, there is only an automatic variant so far.
+For browsecap, there is only an automatic variant so far, stored at `external.auto-browsecap` which defaults to `~/.chawan/browsecap` (or `~/.config/chawan/browsecap with XDG basedirs).

 ## Format

 Chawan adheres to the format described in RFC 1524, with a few extensions.

-`text/html` and `text/plain` entries are ignored.
+`text/html` and `text/plain` entries are ignored, except when the entry includes an `x-type` parameter.

 In browsecap, the MIME type field is treated as *protocol*/*method*.
 For example, `http/get` dispatches to GET requests to an HTTP scheme,